JoaoLopesF/SPFD5408/README.md

 Due to variations in Chinese shields with some controller, there is no guarantee that will work for everyone.

+I test with success in my www.mcufriend.com TFTs, plugged in Uno and Mega Arduino boards.

 I’ll try a more suppliers in aliexpress to test more variations.

 Please let me know if this happens.